Brody's Ghost

-Brody's Ghost is a graphic novel, written and drawn by Mark Crilley and published by Dark Horse Books.
+Brody's Ghost is a graphic novel written and illustrated by Mark Crilley and published by Dark Horse Books.
 Prior to its release, four preview stories appeared in Dark Horse Presents on MySpace from January to April, 2010.
 Book 1 was released in July 2010, Book 2 in January 2011, Book 3 in May 2012, Book 4 in April 2013, Book 5 in April 2014, and the final volume, Book 6, was released April 2015.

 Premise

-Brody lives in the slums of a city which time period is said to be slightly into the future where he is working a dead end job in a small one room apartment, he soon meets Talia the ghost who contracted leukemia.
-She explains that Brody has special psychic powers that makes him see ghosts, she then requests him to help her apprehend the penny murderer so she can pass on.
+Brody lives in the slums of a city, in a time period said to be slightly in the future, where he is working a dead end job, and living in a small one room apartment.
+He meets Talia, the ghost of a girl who contracted leukemia.
+She explains that Brody has special psychic powers that makes him see ghosts; she then requests him to help her apprehend the penny murderer so she can pass on.
 The books follow the duo's investigations and Brody's training in martial arts and his psychic powers.